myramade/hbcu_alexa/README.md

 - Backend - Hosted Service

 ## Basic Terminology
-Let's start by reviewing some important terminology (a full glossary can be accessed on the [external AWS site]). (https://developer.amazon.com/en-US/docs/alexa/ask-overviews/alexa-skills-kit-glossary.html)):
+Let's start by reviewing some important terminology (a full glossary can be accessed on the [external AWS site](https://developer.amazon.com/en-US/docs/alexa/ask-overviews/alexa-skills-kit-glossary.html)):

 Terminology | Definition
 ------------|-------------